You can define JavaScript functions in many ways.

 keyword this

-equals to the newly created instance:
+equals the newly created instance:

-function MyFunction() {console.log(this);}new MyFunction(); // logs an instance of MyFunction
+function MyFunction() { console.log(this);}new MyFunction(); // logs an instance of MyFunction

 1.2 Arrow function